ansonlcy/TSceneJAL/README.md

-# JointAL
+# TSceneJAL
-Code release for the paper JAL: Joint Active Learning for Traffic Scenes on Object Detection
+Code release for the paper TSceneJAL: Joint Active Learning of Traffic Scenes for 3D Object Detection